 - a.
 Shade and ornamental trees and other plant material should be installed within the front setback area. - b.
-Bare soils should be planted or mulched with bark, stone or other suitable material to avoid unnecessary runoff. - c.
-Plant species are encouraged to be native, lowmaintenance and suitable to the Lake Elmo climate. - d.
+Bare soils should be planted or mulched with bark, stone or other suitable material to avoid unnecessary runoff. - Plant species are encouraged to be native, lowmaintenance and suitable to the Lake Elmo climate. - d.
 Making use of similar plant materials as adjacent properties and public spaces is encouraged to create continuity. - e.
 Mature trees located on building sites should be retained whenever possible. - f.
 Service, storage, utility and parking areas should be buffered by plantings to reduce visual impact. - g.
-Parking areas should include landscaped islands or plant beds to reduce the visual impact, break up monotonous hardscape and retain storm water. - h.
-The installation of rain gardens is encouraged to improve on-site storm water infiltration.
+Parking areas should include landscaped islands or plant beds to reduce the visual impact, break up monotonous hardscape and retain storm water.